astro-sheep/.github/profile/README.md

 > **Rovers explore the ground.
 Telescopes explore the sky.
 AI connects the mission.**

-AstroSheeps treats hobby-scale experiments as tiny missions: structured, visual, documented, and fun.
+AstroSheep treats hobby-scale experiments as tiny missions: structured, visual, documented, and fun.

 Not everything needs to be big to feel like exploration.